 - your business is UK based, with turnover of no more than £45 million per year

 - your business meets the other British Business Bank eligibility criteria

 How to access the scheme

 The full rules of the Scheme and the list of accredited lenders is available on the British Business Bank website.
-All the major banks will offer the Scheme once it has launched.
+All the major banks offer the Scheme.
 There are 40 accredited providers in all.